codebleeder/distributed-systems/distributed-messaging-kafka/banking-system/readme.md

 # Banking System

 Disclaimer: I do NOT own content to this.
-This is taken from an assignment from the [Distributed Systems course](https://www.udemy.com/course/distributed-systems-cloud-computing-with-java/learn/lecture/17205616#questions) by Michael Pogrebinsky
+This is an assignment from the [Distributed Systems course](https://www.udemy.com/course/distributed-systems-cloud-computing-with-java/learn/lecture/17205616#questions) by Michael Pogrebinsky

 Each user has an account with our bank and was also issued a credit card to make purchases in stores.